Gyanthakur/Dev_Profiles/README.md

 # DevProfiles
-A place to list and shocase your developer skills and profile
+A place to list and showcase your developer skills and profile

 ## Contribute.